palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 ![accept networking](../assets/images/gui_windows_accept_networking.PNG)

-We recommend you leave the Hub running, even when not using the OpenBCI_GUI, the hub's impact on performance when not in use is minimal.
+We recommend you leave the Hub running, even when not using the OpenBCI_GUI, the hub's impact on performance when not in use is minimal. **As of GUI v4, the GUI will auto-launch the Hub on Windows if both apps are set to 'Run this program as an administrator'.**

 ![low impact on CPU](../assets/images/gui_windows_hub_low_impact.PNG)